 As Canada’s largest community celebration, the Canadian National Exhibition Association recognizes that a number of people living in the region face financial barriers.

-Therefore, in 2018 the CNEA is launching a new initiative that will make 20,000 free passes available to people who face such barriers.
-We are partnering with the Government of Ontario and the City of Toronto to deliver the free pass program.
+Therefore, in 2018 the CNEA launched a new initiative that made 20,000 free passes available to people who face such barriers.
+We partnered with the Government of Ontario and the City of Toronto to deliver the free pass program.
 These organizations work daily with persons who face financial barriers, which is not the CNE’s area of expertise.

 - The Ontario Disability Support Program (ODSP) through 16 select offices in the Greater Toronto and Hamilton Area